NTIA/scos-sensor/README.md

 - DOCKER_TAG: Always set to “latest” to install newest version of docker containers.
 - DOMAINS: A space separated list of domain names.
 Used to generate [ALLOWED_HOSTS](
   <https://docs.djangoproject.com/en/3.0/ref/settings/#allowed-hosts>).
+- ENCRYPT_DATA_FILES: If set to true, sigmf-data files will be encrypted when stored in the api container by scos-sensor.
+- ENCRYPTION_KEY: Encryption key to encrypt sigmf-data files if ENCRYPT_DATA_FILES is set to true.
+The env.template file sets to a randomly generated value.
 - GIT_BRANCH: Current branch of scos-sensor being used.
 - GUNICORN_LOG_LEVEL: Log level for Gunicorn log messages.
 - IPS: A space separated list of IP addresses.
 Used to generate [ALLOWED_HOSTS](